Overdogg-Studios/Keystone/README.txt

 An extremely tough 2D Precision Platformer and Shooter for PC/Mac/Linux.

-Keystone is an an educational project designed to enable us at Overdogg Productions to develop the skills necessary to design and publish a complete game.
+Keystone is an an educational project designed to enable us at Overdogg Studios to develop the skills necessary to design and publish a complete game.
 For information about us or the game, please check out our Github wiki.

-Check out http://overdoggproductions.tumblr.com/ for regular updates concering Keystone development.
+Check out http://overdoggstudios.tumblr.com/ for regular updates concering Keystone development.

 Join our discord over at https://discordapp.com/invite/GkfYckY to check out what we're currently working on and learn about the game development process.